 Fact and Fiction: Identifying and Successfully Treating ADHD—August 23, 2016

 New and conflicting information about ADHD is reported seemingly every week and can overwhelm any family.
-In this webinar, Rahil Jummani, MD, helps parents learn how to distinguish fact from fiction, navigate the evaluation process, and select treatments that are based on the latest and best objective research with ASD children.
+In this webinar, Rahil Jummani, MD, helps parents learn how to distinguish fact from fiction, navigate the evaluation process, and select treatments that are based on the latest and best objective research with autism spectrum disorder children.

-Many children with autism spectrum disorder (ASD) struggle with safety awareness and can demonstrate unsafe behavior in the home, school, and community settings.
-Rebecca Doggett, PhD, provides strategies to address wandering, community safety, and emergency planning for families with ASD children.
+Many children with autism spectrum disorder struggle with safety awareness and can demonstrate unsafe behavior in the home, school, and community settings.
+Rebecca Doggett, PhD, provides strategies to address wandering, community safety, and emergency planning for families with autism spectrum disorder children.

 Prenatal and Parenting Blues: What to Do if the Sadness Won’t Go Away—July 26, 2016

 Are you pregnant or a new mom?
 Do you ever feel down or stressed out?
 In this webinar, Bonnie Kerker, PhD, explores the differences between common sadness that pregnant women and new moms may experience and feelings that may need professional attention.
 Dr. Kerker also talks about what you can do to prevent prenatal and postpartum depression, how to recognize the signs and symptoms, and what to do if the sadness doesn’t go away, including tips on how to access helpful resources.

 Has pleading and pushing the limits become a way of life with your school-age child?
 Do you give in more often than you’d like to your child’s demands?
 In this webinar, Timothy Verduin, PhD, discusses how to set and enforce reasonable limits, and recognize the difference between flexibility and negotiating a reasonable compromise with your child.